kat-perreira/merge_maddness/README.md

 # Learning Git is hard

-a really empty repo to practice clone, push, pull and handle merge conflicts.
+an empty repo to practice clone, push, pull and handle merge conflicts.

+A safe space to fuck up the repository, make all the mistakes with no consequences.